In order to receive the latest updates and other important information, be sure that you join

 Place your Stargate in an open area

 Teleporting into a location where the exit is not visible is frustrating.
-Please try to place your Stargate in an open

 area, not a small boxed room with no exit.